Michael Flynn (businessman): Career

 Flynn was born and raised in Dublin.
 His grandfather owned a shop on Pearse Street, which Flynn still owns today.
 His father owned a fishing supply shop.
 Flynn worked for Royal Trust Company in Dublin before he started selling furniture, bottled gas and drapery.
-He owned eight furniture stores in Dublin during the 2000s, but due to the recession he closed down his company.
+He owned eight furniture stores in Dublin during the 2000s, but due to the Great Recession he closed down his company.

 After this, Flynn began to focus on selling mattresses.
 He collaborated with Paul Kelly and director Colm Quinn to create the persona of "Mattress Mick", which he named his mattress stores after.
 He recorded a rap song as Mattress Mick, which went viral.
 Flynn's advertisements and videos as Mattress Mick have received media attention, including a song with Richie Kavanagh and a Star Wars themed advertisement.
 In 2015, comedian Stephen Fry commented that he "wanted to meet" Mattress Mick.
 He was named as one of the most popular Irish accounts on TikTok in 2022.

 He has starred in ads for Lucozade Zero.

 Flynn was the subject of the 2016 movie Mattress Men, which he starred in.
 The movie was nominated for the George Morrison Feature Documentary award in the Irish Film and Television Awards in 2017, and went on to win the award.
 A musical based on his life ran at the Liberty Hall Theatre in 2023.